-Brandon Tensley is a national political writer at CNN, where he covers culture and politics.
-He was previously the associate editor at New America, a co-host of Slate’s Outward podcast, and a contributing writer at Pacific Standard magazine.
+Brandon Tensley is a D.C.-based national political writer at CNN, where he covers the intersection of culture and politics.
+Previously, he was the associate editor at New America, a host of Slate’s Outward podcast, and a contributing writer at Pacific Standard, where he covered culture.

-Brandon’s work has been widely published, including in The Atlantic, Foreign Affairs, the Los Angeles Review of Books, Pacific Standard, Slate, Time, and The Washington Post, among others, and his writing has been recognized by The New York Times.
-He’s a member of the Ida B. Wells Society for Investigative Reporting, a news trade organization dedicated to increasing reporters and editors of color in the field of investigative journalism, and GALECA: The Society of LGBTQ Entertainment Critics.
+Brandon’s work has been widely published, including in The Atlantic, Smithsonian, Foreign Affairs, the Los Angeles Review of Books, Pacific Standard, Slate, and The Washington Post, and has been recognized by The New York Times.
+He’s a member of the Ida B. Wells Society for Investigative Reporting, an organization dedicated to increasing reporters and editors of color in investigative journalism, and GALECA: The Society of LGBTQ Entertainment Critics.